CS3219-AY2324S1/ay2324s1-course-assessment-g30/Readme.md

 * Delete the docker container and images and rebuild the container

-You can contact @hongshenggggg on telegram should you need more assistance!
+You can email e0725346@u.nus.edu or contact @hongshenggggg on telegram should you need more assistance!